Staff Directory

 Jada Welbon, B.S., Physical Education Teacher

-Ms. Welbon joins The Maddux School & Ivymount School with a desire to share her deep love of sports, fitness and healthy living with her students.
+Ms. Welbon returns to The Maddux School & Ivymount School sharing her deep love of sports, fitness and healthy living with her students.
 In addition to experience as a physical education teacher of students with learning differences, she has served as Athletic Assistant Director; Tutor in Anatomy, Physiology & Biology; Coach; Physical Therapy Intern and college-level varsity athlete.
 Ms. Welbon believes sports & fitness can and should be available to all and enjoys modifying lessons or plans to meet individual student needs.

 Ms. Welbon earned a Bachelor of Science in Exercise Science from Salisbury University and is currently working toward a Master of Arts in Sports Leadership.